On Dominance-Free Samples of a (Colored) Stochastic Dataset: The colored stochastic dominance problem

 \subsection{Hardness results in higher dimensions}

-In this section, we prove the \#P-hardness of the CSD problem for $d \geq 3$.
-Indeed, our hardness result is even stronger, which applies to restricted versions of the CSD problem.
-As introduced in Section~\ref{sec-intro}, we may have two specializations of the CSD problem, in one all data points have distinct colors, in the other data points are bichromatic.
-We want our hardness result to cover these two specializations.
-To this end, we need to introduce a notion called \textit{color pattern}.
+In this section, we prove the \#P-hardness of Colored Dominance-free Probability Computing (Problem~\ref{prob-cdfpc}) for $d \geq 3$ and Colored Dominance-free Counting (Problem~\ref{prob-cdfc}) for $d \geq 7$.
+Indeed, our hardness results are even stronger, which applies to restricted versions of these problems.
+For instance, as stated in Section~\ref{sec-intro}, our hardness results covers the uncolored versions.
+Furthermore, it also covers the \textit{bichromatic} versions in which the points are colored by two colors.
+In order to describe our results, we need to introduce a notion called \textit{color pattern}.